WillowLiuY/CV_from_Scratch/README.md

-Scripts written from scratch for understanding the underlying math behind computer vision functions.
+Scripts written from scratch for understanding the math behind computer vision functions.